Edmund H. Driggs

 Edmund Hope Driggs (May 2, 1865 – September 27, 1946) was an American businessman and politician who served two terms as a United States representative from New York from 1897 to 1901.

 Biography

 Born in Brooklyn, he attended the public schools and Adelphi Academy in Brooklyn.
 He became engaged in the casualty-insurance business.

 Tenure in Congress

 Driggs was elected as a Democrat to the Fifty-fifth Congress to fill the vacancy caused by the resignation of Francis H. Wilson; he was reelected to the Fifty-sixth Congress and served from December 6, 1897, to March 3, 1901.

 Career after Congress

 He was an unsuccessful candidate for reelection in 1900 to the Fifty-seventh Congress, and resumed the casualty-insurance business and also engaged in safety engineering.

 Death and burial

 He died in Brooklyn in 1946, and interred in Cypress Hills Cemetery within the same borough.

+Following his retirement from public office, Driggs was honored with the renaming of 5th Street in Williamsburg as Driggs Avenue.